-Season Auditions for Olympia Family Theater (and lots of other local theaters) will be held July 25th and 26th from 10am- 4pm in cooperation with the Olympia Audition League (OAL).
+Season Auditions for Olympia Family Theater (and lots of other local theaters) will be held April 30 and May 1 from 10am- 4pm in cooperation with the Olympia Actors League (OAL).
 You must be 16 or above to audition through the OAL’s.
-You can also join their group on Facebook group – just look for: “Olympia Audition League” – to receive up to the minute local audition notices, fantastic workshop opportunities for performers and more!
-More info and how to register on the OAL website.
+You can also join their group on Facebook group – just look for: “Olympia Actors League” – to receive up to the minute local audition notices, fantastic workshop opportunities for performers and more!
+More info and how to register-OAL website

 If you cannot make it to the general auditions, you may contact OFT via e-mail about upcoming performance opportunities.
-Include a resume and head shot as well as a list of shows you are interested in and send via e-mail to OFT’s Artistic Director: email@example.com
+Include a resume and head shot (or just a recent picture of you- that LOOKS like you) as well as a list of shows you are interested in and send it via e-mail to OFT’s Artistic Director: email@example.com

 OFT has lots of educational opportunities for kids to gain experience on our stage.
 Check out our school break camps and after school workshops.
 At least one show on our mains stage each season has some youth parts and auditions for these are held in the fall.
-For 2015-16, the show is “Charlotte’s Web”.
 Make sure you are on our mailing list to receive an audition notice for these roles.

 OFT’s season will be announced at Arts Walk on April 22nd and then posted here.